security courses and seminar

 Robotic vehicles (as known as drones) are facing various threats of cyber-physical attacks that exploit their security vulnerabilities.
 RetroV develops automated analysis tools to find such vulnerabilities in existing robotic vehicle systems retrospectively and retrofits their design against advanced cyber-physical attacks.

-The CLUE project develops an infrastructure to detect and diagnose system anomalies in enterprise systems.
+The CLUE project develops an infrastructure to detect and diagnose system anomalies in enterprise and cloud systems.
 These anomalies include stealthy malware and other types of hidden system anomalies.
 CLUE provides a diverse set of tools to find and understand such anomalies with minimal disruption to the target system.

 recent security publications (see all)